Back to AI Glossary

 Processing times typically range from 2-4 weeks after submission of complete documentation.
 However, this can extend to 6-8 weeks during peak periods or if additional documentation is requested.
 To expedite processing, ensure all required documents are submitted upfront: complete training proposal, proof of trainer qualifications, full participant attendance records, official invoices, and bank account details.
 Incomplete submissions are the primary cause of delays.

 Companies with fewer than 10 employees are generally not required to register with HRDF and therefore cannot claim reimbursements through standard schemes.
 However, Malaysia offers alternative funding options for SMEs including the SME Digitalisation Grant, various MDEC programs, and skills development initiatives through PSMB (Pembangunan Sumber Manusia Berhad).
-For very small businesses, SkillsFuture-style individual training credits and self-funded training remain options, though Malaysia doesn't have as developed an individual training subsidy system as Singapore.
+For very mid-market companies, SkillsFuture-style individual training credits and self-funded training remain options, though Malaysia doesn't have as developed an individual training subsidy system as Singapore.

 HRDF can typically be combined with other grants as long as you're not claiming the same expense twice.
 For example, you might use HRDF to fund AI training while using an Enterprise Development Grant or Digital Transformation Grant to fund AI implementation, consulting services, or technology acquisition.
 However, you cannot claim the same training invoice under both HRDF and another grant program.
 Always disclose existing or applied-for funding when submitting grant applications to ensure compliance.